-The challenge: too much time spent on admin
+The challenge: Too much time lost to admin

-The Alliance needed a platform that could handle their complexity — tiered memberships, partner-managed member groups, large mailing lists — without creating more work for the team.
+CleanTech Alliance needed a solution that could handle tiered memberships, partner-managed member groups, and large mailing lists — without adding to the team's workload.

 A zero-friction launch

 The Alliance’s first public event on ToucanTech was a webinar — and it set the tone for what was possible.
 Over 100 people registered, many of whom had never been on the Alliance’s previous platform.
-The events team had to offer assistance to exactly zero of them.
+The events team did not need to offer assistance to any of them.

 This was a stark contrast to the past.
 New registrants on Atlas regularly struggled, generating a stream of support requests that fell to the events coordinator to handle.
 On ToucanTech, the platform handled it all.

 "They had to offer assistance to exactly ZERO of them.
 Nobody had difficulty with the platform.
-This is a big departure from our previous system."
+That is a big departure from our previous system."

-Multiply that across 60 events a year and the numbers are significant — potentially hundreds of hours returned to the team annually.
+Multiplied across 60 events per year and the numbers are significant — potentially hundreds of hours returned to the team annually.
 Hours that can go into building better events, reaching new members, and doing the work that actually matters.

 "Multiply that by 60 events a year… and you start to see why I am excited we are live!" "